tfgrid-studio/tfgrid-docs/docs/guides/tfgrid-dashboard.md

 # 2) Login once with the CLI (required before deploying)
 tfgrid-compose login

-# 3) Start the local dashboard
+# 3) Start the local dashboard (foreground or background)
+tfgrid-compose dashboard        # foreground
+# or:
+tfgrid-compose dashboard start  # background service

+# 4) (Optional) Install a desktop launcher on Linux
-t dashboard                     # or: tfgrid-compose dashboard
+tfgrid-compose dashboard desktop
 ```

-Then open the printed `http://localhost:PORT` URL in your browser.
+Then either open the printed `http://localhost:PORT` URL in your browser,
+or use the installed **TFGrid Studio Dashboard** launcher from your desktop/menu.

 ---